HubertCitko/Fantasy-Environment-Generator/README.md

 ## Step 4 - Make more detailed description
 Now we give the model prompt to change our raw description to something easier to read and with more depth.
 This will save to `FinalDescription.txt`
 ## Step 5 - Convert it to HTML
 We use the model again, this time to make a HTML website that has its text in two languages, English and Polish.
+This will save to `FinalDescription.html`